 ETHA Short Volume

-iShares Ethereum Trust ETF (ETHA) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $10.39B, listed on NASDAQ, carrying a beta of 2.74 to the broader market.
-The iShares Ethereum Trust ETF seeks to reflect generally the performance of the price of ether.
+iShares Ethereum Trust ETF (ETHA) operates in the Financial Services sector, specifically the Asset Management - Cryptocurrency industry, with a market capitalization near $7.26B, listed on NASDAQ, carrying a beta of 2.47 to the broader market.
+This iShares Ethereum Trust ETF aims to broadly track the market value fluctuations of ether.
 Led by Shannon Ghia, public since 2024-07-23.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.